ceph/ceph/doc/dev/cephadm/developing-cephadm.rst

 To remove the cluster and clean up run::

-  box cluster down
+  ./box.py cluster down

 If you just want to clean up the last cluster created run::

-  box cluster cleanup
+  ./box.py cluster cleanup

 To check all available commands run::

-  box --help
+  ./box.py --help

 Known issues